Today the La Moine River of west-central Illinois is a modest stream in an often overlooked part of the state.

 While degraded in many ways, the habitats in the La Moine basin are still quite varied.
 Wetland types include floodplain forest, sedge meadows, ponds, seeps, and shrub swamps.
 Cliffs occur along the bluffs of the La Moine River; high-quality sandstone cliff and eroding bluff communities are found at Weinburg-King State Park in Schuyler County, and the limestone cliff at Browning Woods in Schuyler County is recognized as an Illinois Natural Area.

 The variety of habitats explains why the area sustains a relatively varied community of birds.
 Approximately 258 bird species regularly occur here, which is about 86 percent of the approximately 300 species that regularly occur in the state.
 Among them are many less common species such as Cooper’s Hawk (found in virtually all large forested tracts and many small woodlots), the rare Broad-winged Hawk, Acadian Flycatcher (found on moist ravines), American Redstarts (in bottomland forest along the La Moine and Illinois rivers), and songbirds, including several species of warbler.
 The draining of so many wetlands has reduced the habitat for, and thus the breeding populations of water birds, but one can still find herons and ducks, Spotted Sandpiper (a common denizen of local strip-mine ponds and gravel pits), and Double-crested Cormorant (which summer along the Illinois River), among other species.
 Because the mammal fauna of the La Moine basin has not been surveyed extensively, the exact numbers and range, indeed the presence, of many species must be guessed at.
 The upland bluffs near the Illinois River are likely homes for gray foxes and bobcats, and its grasslands possibly harbor the rare Franklin’s ground squirrel.
-In all, 46 mammal species are known or are thought likely to occur in the area, which is nearly 4 of every 5 of the 59 mammal species that currently occur in Illinois.
+In all, 46 mammal species are known or are thought likely to occur in the area, which is nearly four of every five of the 59 mammal species that currently occur in Illinois.

 There has not been a systematic survey of the amphibians and reptiles of the La Moine basin.
 Fourteen amphibian species and 24 reptile species are known or thought likely to occur here.
 Local woods are home to amphibians such as the spring peeper and two species of gray treefrog and reptile species such as the brown snake.
 In the local wetlands, common species include the green frog and southern leopard frog, the painted turtle and common garter snake; the bullfrog and cricket frog are typical of local lakes, ponds, and impoundments.
 The cricket frog, green frog, and northern water snake are typical of creeks and small rivers in the La Moine basin, while the mudpuppy, the snapping turtle, and the spiny softshell turtle are typical inhabitants of the La Moine River.
 The amphibian tiger salamander and western chorus frog are found in prairie habitats, as are fox and plains garter snakes.